dgaydukov/cert-spring5/files/spring5.md

 If you want to subscribe on events for some repository you can extedn `AbstractRepositoryEventListener<YourRepo>` and implements methods like `afterCreate` and have some custom logic there.

 ###### JTA - java transaction API
+`@Transactional`

+`Propagation` =>

+* `REQUIRED` - default value, if no transaction exists, create new, otherwise run in current
+* `SUPPORTS` - if transaction exists, run in int, otherwise run as non-transactional
+* `MANDATORY` - throw exception if method was called from non-transactional method
+* `REQUIRES_NEW` - always create and run in new transaction
+* `NOT_SUPPORTED` - stop current transaction, run as non-transactioanl
+* `NEVER` - throw exception if there is active transaction
+* `NESTED` - if a transaction exists, then if yes, it marks a savepoint.
+This means if our business logic execution throws an exception, then transaction rollbacks to this savepoint.
+If there's no active transaction, it works like REQUIRED.

+`Isolation` =>
+* `READ_UNCOMMITTED` - dirty reads, repeatable reads, phantom reads
+* `READ_COMMITTED` - repeatable reads, phantom reads
+* `REPEATABLE_READ` - phantom reads
+* `SERIALIZABLE` - no reads available

-`@Transactional` - has propagation param, that instruct spring what to do when you call one transactional method from another. default param - required - in this case nothing happens. mandatory - throw exception if method was called from non-transactional method require_new - open new transaction (so we have nested tx) By default all `RuntimeException` and `Error` rollback transaction whereas checked exceptions don't.
+By default all `RuntimeException` and `Error` rollback transaction whereas checked exceptions don't.
 This is an EJB legacy.
 You can configure this by using `rollbackFor()` and `noRollbackFor()` annotation parameters `@Transactional(rollbackFor=Exception.class)`
 You can also pass array of strings for `rollbackForClassName` or `noRollbackForClassName In test framework you have `@Rollback/@Commit`.
 Rollback - by default true, can set to false (same as set just `@Commit`).
 If you don't specify anything, for all integration tests all transactions would be rollbacked after test run.